 Contested Permits

-(1) A final permit issued by the Department will become effective upon the date it was signed by the Air Quality Division Administrator or his or her designated representative, unless the applicant requests a hearing before the Commission or its authorized representative.
+(1) A final permit issued by DEQ will become effective upon the date it was signed by the Air Quality Division Administrator or his or her designated representative, unless the applicant requests a hearing before the EQC or its authorized representative.
 A final permit issued by LRAPA will become effective upon the date it was signed by the LRAPA Director or his or her designated representative, unless the applicant requests a hearing before LRAPA's Board of Directors.

 (2) The request for hearing must be in writing within 20 days of the date of mailing of the notification of issuance of the permit.
 The applicant must specify which permit conditions are being challenged and why, including each alleged factual or legal objection.